Explain Predictions (Model Simulator)

-This output port displays the test data with predictions and two extra columns: one that details the attributes that support the prediction and one that details the attributes that contradict the prediction.
+This output port delivers the test data with predictions and two extra columns: one that details the attributes that support the prediction and one that details the attributes that contradict the prediction.

 - importances output (Data Table)

-This output port displays the test data in a long table format including the importance of all attributes for each row.
+This output port delivers the test data in a long table format including the importance of all attributes for each row.
 This can be useful if the data should be visualized later on.

 - maximal explaining attributes The maximal number of attributes used to support the predictions, also the maximal number of attributes used for contradicting it.
 The whole point about explanations is that they allow you to focus on the factors that matter in each particular case.
 We recommend a value of 3 to achieve this but you can increase this number if you feel that you need more factors to explain the predictions to you.
 Please note that you might end up with less factors if only less attribute values than the maximal number support or contradict a prediction in this case.
 Range: integer

 - local sample size The number of locally generated samples around each prediction data point to identify the attributes with the biggest impact on this decision.
 You might want to increase this number for high-dimensional data sets in case the quality of predictions become worse.
 Please note that the runtime of this algorithm slows down with higher numbers.
 In general, a value of around 500 delivers high-quality explanations in a reasonable amount of time.
 Range: integer

 - only create predictions Indicates if only predictions should be created without the explanations.
 The operator then behaves like Apply Model for prediction models.
 This can be useful since calculating the explanations takes a lot of time.
 Range: boolean

 - normalize global weights Indicates if the global weights should be normalized to a range between 0 and 1.
 Range: boolean

 - sort_weights Indicates if the resulting weights should be sorted.
 Range: boolean

 - sort_direction The sorting direction for the global weights, i.e. either ascending or descending weight values.
 Range: selection